 For maximum control over your tones and colors using tone curves, you should use the point curve.
 This will allow you to create anchor points in the exact areas you wish to affect your image.
 By moving the anchor points, you can observe how each tone is changed and make creative decisions.

 How Do You Adjust the Color on a Curve?

-You can adjust colours in two ways: with the Region Curve or the Point Curve.
-You can work on the tones in your images as a whole, or work on individual colours via the R/G/B channels.
+You can adjust colors in two ways: with the Region Curve or the Point Curve.
+You can work on the tones in your images as a whole, or work on individual colors via the R/G/B channels.
 The Region curve allows you to make changes via sliders that control the highlights, lights, dark, and shadows.
 The Point Curve gives you more precise results by allowing you to create anchor points on the curve for very specific adjustments.

 A big part of shaping light and color happens in post-processing photography.